CREATING ART IN A POST-PANDEMIC WORLD:

 3:30 PM – 5:00 PM

-A all-program roundtable featuring award-winning costume designers Dede Ayite, David Zinn, and Fabio Tablini who will discuss their artistic responses to the pandemic and the new ways in which they are practicing their art.
-The panel will investigate the role artists can play during challenging times as well as dream about what this moment of transformation might mean for the future of our field.
+On Wednesday, November 15, 2022 from 3:30 PM to 5:00 PM, Fordham Theatre hosted an all-program roundtable that featured award-winning costume designers Dede Ayite, David Zinn, and Fabio Tablini.
+The designers discussed their artistic responses to the pandemic and the new ways in which they are practicing their art.
+The panel investigated the role artists can play during challenging times and dreamt about what this moment of transformation might mean for the future of our field.

 ABOUT THE PANELISTS